-When children finish DSR in Year 2, they begin Destination Reader Sessions.
+When children finish working their way through the banded books in Year 2, they begin whole class Destination Reader sessions, in Year 3.
 From this point to Year 6, teachers make judgments against the reading strategies as they read with them.
 They can record their judgments in their mark book and use these to inform planning.